 A vaccination certificate for yellow fever is required if traveling to and from certain areas.
 Consult the National Travel Health Network and Centre (NaTHNaC) (https://www.nathnac.org/travel/index.htm) or the Centres for Disease Control and Prevention (https://www.cdc.gov/travel/) for up to date travel health information.
 You should take anti-malaria tablets and consult your doctor or specialist travel clinic at least six to eight weeks prior to travel regarding other health precautions for traveling to tropical regions.
 If you travel outside of Freetown, there will be fewer opportunities for health care, particularly in remote regions.
 Even in Freetown services are significantly more limited than you would have at home.

 Travel Insurance / Medical Insurance

-We advise that visitors purchase comprehensive travel insurance covering injury, illness, death, delayed lost or damaged baggage and personal belongings.
+We advise that visitors purchase comprehensive travel insurance covering injury, illness, death, delayed lost or damaged baggage, and personal belongings.
 A medical evacuation policy should be added to your coverage.

 Credit Card Use in Sierra Leone

 Credit card use in Sierra Leone is very limited.
-You can now withdraw cash at ATMs for some major banks (Ecobank, Access Bank, UBA, Rokel Bank) and visa machines (POS) are being installed at some select business.
+You can now withdraw cash at ATMs for some major banks (Ecobank, Access Bank, UBA, Rokel Bank) and visa machines (POS) are being installed at some select businesses.
 However, the majority of transactions are done in cash.
 When bringing cash, big denominations of the Dollar are better and it is best to bring 2006 and later series.
 You should definitely avoid 1996 series as it is rejected by many businesses and some banks.
 All services provided by Visit Sierra Leone can be settled in advance using your credit card through Paypal.

 Hotels and Other Accommodation Options